frederic-perez/AmE-dictionary/data/dictionary.md

 __be just the same (to someone)__ _idiom_ To make no difference (to someone) one way or another; to be unimportant (to someone) what happens.
 __be kicked upstairs__ _idiom_ To be promoted to a higher role or position in a company that has little actual responsibility or authority.
 __be knocking on heaven’s door__ _idiom_ To be dying; to be approaching or very close to death (i.e., about to be admitted into the afterlife).
+__be left (out) in the cold__ _idiom_ To be ignored, forgotten, or excluded, as from a group, activity, benefit, etc.
 __be left holding the bag__ _idiom_ To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US.
+__be left in the lurch__ _idiom_ To be left or abandoned without assistance in a particularly awkward, difficult, or troublesome situation.
+(Sometimes written as “left in a lurch.”) _I’ll really be left in the lurch if the manager decides to quit before this project is finished._
 __be left out in the cold__ _idiom_ :two: To be ignored, forgotten and neglected.
 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._